Where Do Skunks Go In Winter

 The Diet of Skunks in Winter: Adapting to Scarcity

-As mentioned, food scarcity is a major challenge for skunks in winter.
-Their diet shifts dramatically, from a summer diet rich in insects to a more opportunistic winter feeding strategy.
-While insects are less abundant, skunks might still consume any available insects, larvae, or pupae they can find.
-They may also supplement their diet with:
+As noted, food scarcity is a major challenge for skunks in winter.
+Worth adding: their diet shifts dramatically, from a summer diet rich in insects to a more opportunistic winter feeding strategy.
+While insects are less abundant, skunks might still consume any available insects, larvae, or pupae they can find Most people skip this — try not to..

 • Berries and Fruits: If available, frozen or decaying berries and fruits can provide some sustenance.